crazyyy/wp-framework/wp-content/plugins/insert-php/readme.txt

 1. **[Get starting free support](http://forum.webcraftic.com)**
 2. **[Documentation](https://woodysnippet.com/getting-started-with-woody-ad-snippets/)**

-We are very need for your help with [translating Woody ad snippets plugin](https://translate.wordpress.org/projects/wp-plugins/insert-php) into your native language.
+We are very need for your help with [translating Woody Code Snippets plugin](https://translate.wordpress.org/projects/wp-plugins/insert-php) into your native language.
 We want to make it international and understandable for everyone.
 Please contact us via email inside the plugin, or create a topic on our [support forum](http://forum.webcraftic.com) if you can help with the translations.
 In exchange for your help, we will give you better support and our premium plugins absolutely free!

 ### Setting options ###
 * Keep the HTML entities, don't convert to its character - If you want to use an HTML entity in your code (for example > or "), but the editor keeps on changing them to its equivalent character (> and " for the previous example), then you might want to enable this option.